Dr Alexandra Campbell

 Open to PhD supervision enquiries?

 My research arises at the intersection of several critical discourses including critical ocean studies, the environmental humanities and world literature perspectives.
-I am particularly interested in ecologies and poetries of the sea and am currently working on my first monograph, provisionally titled 'Hydropoetics: World Literatue, World-Ecology, and the Techno-Ocean'.
-Focusing on the technologies and ecologies of offshore oil extraction, plastic pollution, containerisation & transoceanic shipping, and submarine telecommunication systems this project examines how experimental poetics emerging from Nigeria, Guam, the Caribbean and the wider North Atlantic metabolises not only socio-economic conditions of inequality and injustice, but also global transformations in ocean ecology.
+I am particularly interested in ecologies and poetries of the sea and am currently working on my first monograph, provisionally titled 'Hydropoetics: Waste Frontiers and the World Ocean'.
+The project examines how experimental poetics emerging from Guam, the Marshall Islands, Nigeria, the Caribbean, Bangladesh, Canada and the USA metabolises not only socio-economic conditions of inequality and injustice, but also oceanic ecosystem decline.
+Centred on four key areas of concern including offshore oil, ocean plastics, shipping routes, and deep-sea munitions dumps, the book examines the underlying logics of sacrifice, colonisation, and devaluation that have resulted in the uneven distribution of toxification and waste across the World Ocean.

-.
-My broader research and teaching interests include contemporary ecopoetry; the blue humanities; archipleagic and transatlantic studies; world literature and postcolonial ecocritical perspectives; petroculture and the energy humanities; with a growing interest in speculative fiction and ‘cli-fi’.
+My broader research and teaching interests include contemporary ecopoetry; the blue humanities; archipleagic and transatlantic studies; world literature and postcolonial ecocritical perspectives; petroculture and the energy humanities; speculative fiction and ‘cli-fi’.

 I have published and forthcoming articles in The Journal of Postcolonial Writing, Humanities, Études Écossaises and Anglistik, and have book chapters in the forthcoming Bloomsbury Contemporary Critical Perspectives on John Burnside, and the Palgrave MacMillan edited collection 'The Politics of Space and Place in Scottish Literature'.